RCDD-202203-TUR-BEW/backend-capstone-turkey-lets-share/README.md

 # 🔬 Description

+> “Let’s share” website encourages people who live in the same region  to share their daily extra electronics, clothes , >
-Let's share is an API for people to donate and request availiable products and exchanges them among each other, to help pepole from unprivilidged communities.
+> furniture, etc. Let's share is an API allows people to post donation and request posts
+> products and exchanges them among each other.

 # ⚙️ Demo